Moksh05/MedEase/README.md

    - Stay updated with the latest medical and health-related news.
    - Utilizes the NewsAPI to fetch articles, and displays them using Retrofit.
    - Incorporates Picasso library for efficient image loading.

+## Technologies Used

+- **Kotlin and Android Studio:**
+  - Developed using Kotlin programming language in Android Studio.

+- **Firebase:**
+  - Firestore database for data storage.
+  - Firebase Storage for file attachment.
+  - Firebase Authentication for user login.

+- **Agora Video Call SDK:**
+  - Enables secure and reliable video consultations.

+- **Razorpay API (Test Mode):**
+  - Implements a dummy payment system for testing purposes.

+- **Broadcast Receiver and Alarm Manager:**
+  - Used to schedule dosage reminders.

 ## Screenshots